 The childproof locks are located on the rear edge of each rear door and must be set separately for each door.
-Note: Setting the lock for one door will not automatically set the lock door will not automatically set the lock for both doors.
+Note: Setting the lock for one

-- Rotate the control in the direction of the arrow to engage the childproof lock. - Rotate the control in the opposite direction to disengage the childproof lock.
+Rotate the control in the opposite direction to disengage the childproof lock.

 INTERIOR LUGGAGE COMPARTMENT RELEASE